Mets’ Alderson claims New York a deterrent in GM search

 ”In my view, Zack did an excellent job for us,” he said. ”I thought he was constantly working the wire and trying to make the club better.”

-Character is a concern for Alderson and the Mets, which in recent years have hired Porter as well as former manager Mickey Callaway, who last May was banned by Major League Baseball through at least 2022 following an investigation of sexual harassment allegations.
+Character is a concern for Alderson and the Mets.
+In recent years they have hired Porter as well as former manager Mickey Callaway, who last May was banned by Major League Baseball through at least 2022 following an investigation of sexual harassment allegations.

 Alderson defended his hiring of Callaway in 2018 by saying he was the ”hottest commodity on the market to manage.”